 The first two questions of this supplement identify the petitioner and the beneficiary.
 The petitioner for the L visa classification is always the employer located in the United States.
 The beneficiary is the foreign visa applicant.

 Question seven asks for a description of the beneficiary’s proposed job duties in the United States.
-If the petitioner is seeking L-1A status, the job duties must clearly establish that the beneficiary will be working in a managerial or executive capacity.
-If the petitioner is seeking L-1B status, the job duties must clearly establish that the beneficiary has specialized knowledge.
+If the petitioner is seeking an L-1A visa, the job duties must clearly establish that the beneficiary will be working in a managerial or executive capacity.
+If the petitioner is seeking an L-1Bvisa, the job duties must clearly establish that the beneficiary has specialized knowledge.
 Specialized knowledge is defined in the regulations as knowledge of the petitioner’s product, service, research, equipment, techniques, management or other interests, and its application in international markets.
 It can also include advanced knowledge or expertise in the petitioner’s processes and procedures.
 Question eight asks for a summary of the beneficiary’s education and work experience.